9 killed in suspected far-right attack in Germany

 In addition to those killed, Beuth said one person was seriously wounded and multiple other people suffered less serious injuries.

-“This was a terrible evening that will certainly occupy us for a long, long time and we will remember with sadness,” Hanau Mayor Claus Kaminsky told the Bild newspaper.
-Lawmaker Katja Leikert, a member of Merkel’s center-right party who represents Hanau in the German parliament, tweeted that it was “a real horror scenario for us all.”

-Hanau is about 20 kilometers (12 miles) east of Frankfurt.
-It has about 100,000 inhabitants and is in Hesse state.

-Geir Moulson and David Rising in Berlin contributed to this report.
+Geir Moulson and David Rising in Berlin, Michael Probst and Christoph Noelting in Hanau, and Suzan Fraser in Ankara contributed to this report.
 Jordans reported from Berlin.